sergiocollado/potpourri/notes_kubernetes.md

       name: nginx-ingress
 ```

-a service account with the required permissions, also needs to be created:
+A service account with the required permissions, also needs to be created:

 ```
 apiVersion: v1